-Meersburg, an enchanting small town with Germany's oldest inhabited castle, just a short ferry ride across the lake Affenberg ("Monkey Mountain"), walk through a forested area near Salem and observe 200 Babary Macaques roaming freely in their 50-acre forest.
+Meersburg, an enchanting small town with Germany's oldest inhabited castle, just a short ferry ride across the lake Affenberg ("Monkey Mountain"), walk through a forested area near Salem where monkeys come and eat popcorn directly out of your hand.
+You can get there by hopping a train to Salem and then catching a local bus.